CedarsDSN/Galaxy_tutorial_RNAseq_single_end/docs/source/Primary analysis/Trimming raw reads.rst

 **For workflow users** -

 * The Galaxy workflow is set up to be used for single-end reads.
-If you have paired-end reads please refer to this `tutorial <https://galaxy-tutorial.readthedocs.io/en/latest/>`_ -
+If you have paired-end reads please refer to this `tutorial <https://galaxy-tutorial.readthedocs.io/en/latest/>`_

-* All other settings are default and no user input has to be entered at this step.
-For further explanation of the default parameters, those are explained below for users who are running each step separately
+* Under "Read 1 options", under "5' or 3' (Anywhere) Adapters", select the file "adapter.fa" from your history (To obtain the adapter file, please go to "Quick-start" and follow the instructions under Primary analysis point no. 10).
+If you have your own set of adapters you want to use, upload the file under the current history and provide it here instead

+* Under "Read 2 options", under "5' or 3' (Anywhere) Adapters", select the file "adapter.fa" from your history.
+Same as before, if you have your own set of adapters you want to use, upload the file under the current history and provide it here instead

 * The next tool i.e. MultiQC has default parameters and the user doesn't need to enter anything